One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 This can give you a lot of flexibility and help you retire sooner.

-For semi-retirement, you will still need your standard emergency fund plus cash reserves, depending on how dependent you are on your investments.
+You will still need your standard emergency fund plus cash reserves for semi-retirement, depending on how dependent you are on your investments.

 The exact amount of cash reserves that you need, though, can vary based on your family's ability to adjust your expenses in the event of market volatility.